-Research shows that 30.1% of businesses see AI as a means to improve efficiency according to McKinsey's 2025 (Economic Potential of Generative AI | McKinsey, 2025), report but a mere 7.5% of Canadian companies actually implement AI in their production processes according to the 2024 S. C. Government of Canada report (S. C. Government of Canada, 2024) only 7.5% of Canadian companies use AI for production processes.
-Information and cultural industries exhibit the highest AI adoption rate at 20.9% while professional services stand at 13.7% and finance at 10.9%, but accommodation and food service industries show only a 0.9% adoption rate because small businesses within this sector face implementation difficulties (S. C. Government of Canada, 2024).
+Research shows that 30.1% of businesses see AI as a means to improve efficiency according to McKinsey's 2025 report (Economic Potential of Generative AI | McKinsey, 2025).
+Only 7.5% of Canadian companies use AI for production processes, Information and cultural industries exhibit the highest AI adoption rate at 20.9% while professional services stand at 13.7% and finance at 10.9%, but accommodation and food service industries show only a 0.9% adoption rate because small businesses within this sector face implementation difficulties (S. C. Government of Canada, 2024).
 The 2024 survey and 2025 study by Edelman Mexico and Microsoft collected responses from Canadian small business leaders who have between one to 250 employees regarding their leading challenges and opportunities connected to AI adoption.
 The 2025 Edelman Mexico and Microsoft survey found that 78% of Canadian small business leaders with 1-250 employees are considering AI implementation while 65% are promoting AI tool adoption among their staff.
 Even as interest in AI grows among businesses, only 2% plan to expand their AI investment next year due to ethical concerns and cybersecurity risks along with difficulties in upskilling and unclear AI implementation processes.
 Yet, the potential gains are clear.
-Businesses testing AI solutions have reported increases in productivity and customer satisfaction as well as better work quality and employee engagement, achieving an average productivity improvement of 31% (New Study Reveals Canada's SMBs Are Turning Al Curiosity into Al Action - Microsoft News Center Canada, 2024).
+Businesses testing AI solutions have reported increases in productivity and customer satisfaction as well as better work quality and employee engagement, achieving an average productivity improvement of 31% (New Study Reveals Canada's SMBs Are Turning AI Curiosity into AI Action - Microsoft News Center Canada, 2024).